pfort1/hyeona-website/_projects/miscellaneous.md

   - header:
       header_centered: false
-      text_one: A series of self-shot images for White Castle, which was a self DIY shoot at home during the pandemic.
+      text_one: A series of self-shot images for White Castle, which was a self DIY shoot at home during the lockdown.
 Nail art by me 💅💅
     col_count: 2
     bg_color_check: true
     misc_layout: true